cssu/cssu.ca-old/_posts/news/2018-10-05-CSSU-update.md

 - For a full list of events visit the CSSU Facebook Page or the DCS [events page](http://web.cs.toronto.edu/news/events.htm)

 ## Tip of the week
-If your in the CS POST you get 600 pages a year of free printing in the labs at Bahen (and only Bahen) note the printers are are the 2nd and 3rd floor labs.
+If your in the CS POST you get 600 pages a year of free printing in the labs at Bahen (and only Bahen) note the printers are on the 2nd and 3rd floor labs.

 ## Interesting Links
 - [See which labs are free and which are not](https://www.teach.cs.toronto.edu/usage/usage.html)